 You are visiting one of the nation’s premier public/media relations sources, and our aim is to place your product in the care of effective international communication contacts.

 The objective at Phil Brown Public Relations is to quench the public’s thirst for a memorable experience in entertainment, sports, business, and motivational lectures/seminars.
 The achievement of our goals rests on the implementation of customized public relations strategies that facilitate the sale of our client’s goods and services.
 Our record speaks for itself: Phil Brown Public Relations is a proven force in successful national and international publicity campaigns.
-Increased public recognition of each entity we represent is our aim, and judging from our present pool of satisfied clients, its effectiveness speaks for itself.
-It is, therefore, our extreme pleasure to partner with quality entities in promoting unique music, literature, sports, and business concepts.
+Increased public recognition of each entity we represent is our aim, and judging from our present pool of satisfied clients, its effectiveness says more than words.
+It is, therefore, our extreme pleasure to partner with quality entities (signed and unsigned) in promoting unique music, literature, sports, and business concepts.

 PHIL C. BROWN